Cydral/Colorify/README.md

 Enjoy with the Colorify framework!

 <h2>License</h2>
-<p>FFspider is released under the <a href="https://github.com/Cydral/Colorify/blob/main/LICENSE">MIT License</a>.
+<p>Colorify is released under the <a href="https://github.com/Cydral/Colorify/blob/main/LICENSE">MIT License</a>.
 See the LICENSE file for more details.</p>